UBC-Snowbots/finns-tutorials/fun_with_cmake/README.md

 ## How to test things

 Testing is very simplistic.
-All you need is to write a test program using the framework of your choice (see my example under `testing` - it doesn't even use a framework, using `assert` for simplicity) and register it using the `add_test` function.
+All you need is to write a test program using the framework of your choice (see my example under [testing](./testing) - it doesn't use a framework, only standard assert) and register it using the `add_test` function.

 ```cmake
 # actually build stuff...